microsoftgraph/android-java-snippets-sample/README.md

 7. Find the [`CLIENT_ID`](app/src/main/java/com/microsoft/graph/snippets/ServiceConstants.java#L11) string and set its value to the client id you registered in Azure.
 8. Find the [`REDIRECT_URI`](app/src/main/java/com/microsoft/graph/snippets/ServiceConstants.java#L10) string and set its value to the redirect URI you registered in Azure.

+> **Note:**
+> Android Studio may prompt you to install the Android Support Repository 47.0.0+.
+The project's module build.gradle file logic uses the `implementation` method instead of the older `compile` method to build the module dependencies.
+These new build methods depend on the Android Support Repository 47.0.0 or newer.

 ## Run the project
 After you've built the project you can run it on an emulator or device.